-Class Description Settings/Methods ScanExecutor Executes the scan and the publish results request made by client plugins.
-Note - This class requires a valid ExecutionContext instance to be able to operate.
+Class Description Settings/Methods Executes the scan and publish results request made by client plugins Note - This class required a valid ExecutionContext instance to be able to operate.
 ScanExecutor(ExecutionContext executionContext) A constructor.
-String testConnection() Validates the user authorization token and the connection to the Code Insight server.
-Valid returned strings:
+String testConnection() Validates the user authorization token and the